deepskystacker/DSS/Installers/README.txt

 2. Enhancement - if Custom Rectangle mode is read from a filelist or settings file, switch to Intersection mode

+3. Bug fix - correct handling of reference frame in filelist

 Welcome to DeepSkyStacker 5.1.2
 ===============================